 If you have the budget to hire a quality designer, developer, or creative agency, a creative brief is something they would be putting together for their team.
-But if you’re in the birthing phase of your business and are hiring out design work to freelance marketplace sites like Fivrr or Upwork, you take on the role of project manager.
+But if you’re in the birthing phase of your business and are hiring out design work to freelance marketplace sites like Fivrr, Upwork, or Airtasker, you take on the role of project manager.
 This means you’ll be the one driving the design progress.
 If you want your project to go smoothly and stay on time and on budget, putting together a creative brief for your freelancer will be absolutely necessary.

 What is a creative brief?

 A creative brief is a short document that includes a background on your business, details of the project, your expected outcome, and the assets you expect to have in hand at the end of the project.
 They’re created by most designers and creative agencies before they even start the design process so that everyone is on the same page with the intended objectives.
 The key thing to remember is that it’s a brief, so it’s meant to be short and sweet.

 Why do you need a creative brief?

 If this is the first time you’re working with the freelancer you’ve hired, they won’t know anything about you or your business.
 A creative brief will help them understand what you do, your brand, your style, and your expectations.
 And even if you’ve been working with your freelancer for years, they still need to understand the goals of the project.
 It’s unrealistic to expect anyone to hit the bullseye with your vision if you don’t communicate what it is.

 Without a creative brief, you run the risk of getting stuck in the ‘ole “this isn’t what I was hoping for, can you try again?” loop.
 And often, more revisions equals additional costs, so you could blow through your budget pretty quickly.
 If your designer understands your business and the objectives of your project at the get-go, they won’t need to spend time decoding this through your feedback during the design process.
 You’ll save yourself a substantial amount of time AND money in the long run.